Car insurance in Philadelphia, Pennsylvania [Rates + Comparison Guide]

 Based on the wages mentioned above, we can calculate the percentage of income that you would have to shell to maintain car insurance in Philadelphia.

 |Occupations||Car Insurance Rates as a Percent of Income: Male||Car Insurance Rates as a Percent of Income: Female|

 Professional females have to shell out a higher percentage of their income no matter which profession they’re in, which can affect their ability to pay high car insurance rates.

-In Philadelphia, 25.8 percent of the city’s population lives below the poverty line, whereas the national average is 13.4 percent.
+In Philadelphia, 25.8% of the city’s population lives below the poverty line, whereas the national average is 13.4%.

 Females, aged 18-34 are the largest demographic living below the poverty line, while males in the same age group face similar challenges.

-Another eye-opening statistic of poverty in Philadelphia is that 41 percent of people living below the poverty line are blacks.
-That is about equal to the combined number of White and Hispanic people living below the poverty line.
+Another eye-opening statistic of poverty in Philadelphia is that 41% of people living below the poverty line are black.
+That is about equal to the combined number of white and Hispanic people living below the poverty line.